kevholditch/gokong/README.md

 )
 ```

-To create a default config for us with the client:
+To create a default config for use with the client:
 ```
 config := gokong.NewDefaultConfig()
 ```